 For starters, the meat was from an important client of Uchi’s as recognition of his work and skill.
 This isn’t just meat as the panelists claim.
 The meat was sent as a gift of gratitude; an establishment of a professional relationship.
 Eating the meat without permission is disrespectful towards both Uchi and the client.

-That meat is something Uchi earned; and with it being on TV and all, it’s to be expected that this client might watch Terrace House with expectations of him enjoying it.
+That meat is something Uchi earned; and with it being on TV and all, it’s to be expected that this client might watch Terrace House with expectations of him enjoying it on screen.
 This incident has the potential to hurt Uchi’s relationship with his clients and, with how sticky the Japanese are regarding customer service, even damage his reputation.
 Tokui actually realises this, but is shut down by the other panelists.

 Whats makes this particularly egregious is that Uchi had explicitly told Minori it was from a client.
 You’d expect a girlfriend to understand his feelings of accomplishment and at the very least leave some for him to enjoy.
 Instead, she nonchalantly remarks that it’s probably alright to eat it all, without any consideration for Uchi.